mwernli/digilog-crawling/README.md

 ### Spiders
 #### simple
 The `simple` spider stores the raw html and raw text (html tags removed with [BeautifulSoup](https://beautiful-soup-4.readthedocs.io/en/latest/)) of each crawled web page.
 Only URLs from the same domain as the domain of the input URL are considered.
 Duplicate URLs are ignored (scrapy default).

+####
+## Analysis
+### all
+The `analysis` image starts an analysis container which analysis all crawls which have not been analysed yet.
+Thus it checks the Postgres table `crawl_analysis`.
+In the column `crawl_id` all crawls executed so far ar shown.
+If the crawls have already been analyzed, the id of the MongoDB of the analysis collection is also stored.
+If the value is NULL, the analysis is still pending.
+The container analyzes all crawls which do not have a MongoDB Id.
+A container can be started by simply running `run_analysis.sh`.
+### single crawl
+The `analysis_single` images allows to start an analysis on a specific crawl.
+Therefore a crawl id must be given when running the container.
+A container can be started when running the script `run_analysis_crawl.sh`.